doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 We will use Wrye Mash for two last important steps:

 ## Registering BSAs
 Some mods include packaged archives called BSAs. **Tamriel Rebuilt** and **Skyrim: Home of the Nords** are dependent on the BSAs in **Tamriel Data**.
-You must register them in order for the assets to show up in-game
+You must register them in order for the assets to show up in-game.

 - Launch **Wrye Mash** from within MO2
 - Go to the **Mods Tab**